a144z/Cursor-Recovery-Web/README.md

 - Ensure the file is a valid `.vscdb` SQLite database
 - Check that the database contains conversation data
 - Try the `.vscdb.backup` file if available
+- Check browser console for detailed error messages

+### WASM Loading Issues

+- Ensure the `postinstall` script ran successfully (check `public/sql-wasm.wasm` exists)
+- Check browser console for WASM fetch errors
+- Verify the WASM file is accessible at `/sql-wasm.wasm` in the browser

 ### Performance Issues

 - Large databases (>1000 messages) may take a few seconds to parse
 - Search results are limited to 10 for performance
 - Consider filtering by role if you have many messages
+- Processing happens in browser memory, so very large files may cause memory issues

+### Browser Compatibility

+- Requires a modern browser with WebAssembly support
+- Tested on Chrome, Firefox, Safari, and Edge (latest versions)
+- WebAssembly is supported in all modern browsers

 ## Contributing